Mechanical Engineering

 (I) This course establishes the theoretical underpinnings of fluid mechanics, including fluid kinematics, stress-strain relationships, and derivation of the fluid-mechanical conservation equations.
 These include the mass-continuity and Navier-Stokes equations as well as the multi-component energy and species-conservation equations.
 Fluid-mechanical boundary-layer theory is developed and applied to situations arising in chemically reacting flow applications including combustion, chemical processing, and thin-film materials processing.
 Prerequisite: MEGN451, or CBEN430.
 3 hours lecture; 3 semester hours.

 MEGN553.
-INTRODUCTION TO COMPUTATIONAL TECHNIQUES FOR FLUID DYNAMICS AND TRANSPORT PHENOMENA.
+COMPUTATIONAL FLUID DYNAMICS.
 3.0 Semester Hrs.

 MEGN560.
 DESIGN AND SIMULATION OF THERMAL SYSTEMS.
 3.0 Semester Hrs.